 - Credit Application; Loan Agreement;

 - Statement of Account showing details and dates of debits and credits including payments, interest and charges to the account and the current amount outstanding;

 - Copy of Default notice, copy of formal demand; and

-- where the debt has been sold, copies of letters from original creditor stating that, plus letters from current creditor stating that.
+- where the debt has been sold, copies of letters from original creditor stating that, plus letters from the current creditor stating that.

 After you have sent a Prove It letter

-Write to the debt collector again after a few weeks, repeat that this debt is not yours and tell them to remove the entry from your credit records with Experian, Equifax and Call Credit.
+Write to the debt collector again after a few weeks, repeat that this debt is not yours and tell them to remove the entry from your credit records with Experian, Equifax and TransUnion.
 In this case you should also inform the Credit Reference Agencies that the debt is in dispute.